-During the quarter, a slight degradation of ranging accuracy for single-frequency is observed, affecting multiple space vehicles.
-This is due to an increase of solar activity, determining a worsening in the quality of Broadcast Group Delays (BGDs).
+During the quarter, in particular referring to November, a slight degradation of ranging accuracy for single-frequency is observed, affecting multiple space vehicles.
+This was due to the solar activity, determining a worsening in the quality of Broadcast Group Delays (BGDs).

-&lt;sup>6 Satellites in nominal slots plus auxiliary satellites.
+&lt;sup>20 Satellites in nominal slots plus auxiliary satellites.

-&lt;sup>7 Graphics provide worst-case among all SIS (for single-frequency) or between E1-E5a / E1-E5b for dual-frequency combinations
+&lt;sup>21 Graphics provide worst-case among all SIS (for single-frequency) or between E1-E5a / E1-E5b for dual-frequency combinations.